Updated: May 31

 After looking at the 5 examples, I'm sure some of you are still wondering why they don't work for ED.
 After all, the prices are very attractive as opposed to spending $3000 to $6000 for 6-12 treatments at a men's health clinic in the U.S. It might seem like a no brainer, but you have to READ and be smarter as a consumer before you buy a device like this!

 The bottom line is that it comes down to the science behind shockwave therapy.
-Focus and radial wave devices like the devices from clinical studies or other branded devices have been researched on treating ED in a clinical trial setting in the past two decades.
 The 5 at-home devices mentioned above have not been researched for this condition, nor do they have the technical setting or strength to create the physiological response that the research on Li-ESWT suggests.

 And some of these devices we mentioned earlier mimic the same function as a percussion massage gun, which is a completely different device that does not do what Li-ESWT does.

-Your penis is very delicate and you already know this because you're probably sitting on your laptop or phone right now looking up shockwave treatment to reclaim the erection quality you once had.
+Your penis is very delicate and you already know this because you're probably sitting on your laptop or phone right now looking up shockwave treatment.
 I was once YOU!
-But this is why you should investigate and do your own research so you can educate yourself on the topic and so that you can have better conversations when going to a clinic to receive Li-ESWT treatment or getting it done at home with a real at-home Li-ESWT device like The Phoenix.
+But this is why you should investigate and do your own research so you can educate yourself on the topic and so that you can have better conversations when going to a clinic to receive Li-ESWT treatment or getting it done at home with a real at-home Li-ESWT device.

 Is Buying The Phoenix Shockwave Device For Home-Use A Good Idea?